-- Raise concerns with a line manager, a HR colleague or a Compliance Team - 2.
-There are a number of different ways to report concerns at HSBC Speak Up. - 3.
+- 1. Raise concerns with a line manager, a HR colleague or a Compliance Team - 2.
+There are a number of different ways to report concerns at HSBC Speak Up including to file an Unusual Activity Report (FC-UAR) or an HRDirect case. - 3.
 If none of the above options are suitable, HSBC Confidential can be used to raise concerns completely confidentially, and if preferred, anonymously (subject to local laws).